-On today’s date in 1899, the Dominion Copper Co.
-(DCC) was incorporated in Toronto by Canadian senator and businessman George Albertus Cox and several associates from Mackenzie, Mann and Co.
+On today’s date in 1899, the Dominion Copper Company (DCC) was incorporated in Toronto by Canadian senator and businessman George Albertus Cox and several associates from Mackenzie, Mann and Company.

 A story published on the front page of the Phoenix Pioneer two years later explains a new receivership was appointed to the DCC in a Canadian court only a few days prior.